 Q: What counts as public service law?

-A: The Root-Tilden-Kern Program views public service as broadly encompassing government policy and legal positions (including judicial clerkships), electoral politics, nonprofit organizations, academia, social enterprise (an organization or venture that advances a social mission through entrepreneurial, earned income strategies) community and economic development, community empowerment, international law, and public interest law firms.
+A: The Root-Tilden-Kern Program views public service as broadly encompassing government policy and legal positions, electoral politics, nonprofit organizations, academia, social entrepreneurship (an organization or venture that advances a social mission through entrepreneurial, earned income strategies), community and economic development, community empowerment, international law, and public interest law firms.

 The program recognizes there is a diversity of public service careers and encourages applications that reflect that diversity.
 If your dream is to run for elected office or be appointed a judge; be a defense attorney or a prosecutor; work for the Justice Department or the ACLU; regulate business or labor rights; work on international human rights or local land use, and anything in between and beyond, the Root Program is for you.

-Q: The obligation to work in public service for ten years seems like an awfully long time.
+Q: The obligation to work in public service for five years seems like a long time.

-A: That wasn’t a question, but, yes, the Root program is for students who intend to practice public interest law as their careers after law school.
+A: The Root program is for students who intend to practice public interest law as their careers after law school.
 Because the scholarship covers full tuition, it offers students the financial freedom to pursue the career of their choice, provided it is included within our broad definition of public service (see above).
 Some of the specialized scholarships within the program require only three years, but ask for a more specialized commitment.
 For more information, see the Program Description.

 Q: What is the Root-Tilden-Kern community like?

 A: The Root community is a group of individuals with highly diverse backgrounds and interests who are unified by their commitment to public service (read bios of our current scholars to learn more).
 At the same time, the Root Program is not an exclusive group and is part of the broader public interest community at NYU.
 Scholars participate in all Law School events, and the Root Program is a supplement to, not a substitute for, the Law School curriculum and experience.